|

 Ui Duach

-who also may have been a twin who is the direct ancestor of the
+who may have also been a twin who is the ancestor of the

 Ui Fidgeinti